OLED1/oleds-helm-charts/helm-development/cmsms/README.md

     My custom content
 ```

+#### Modules custom folder (assets/module_custom)
+Some modules can be configured by adapting or adding a configuration in the assets/module_custom folder.
+Well that will be a bit difficult when running in a container.
+So a symlink from uploads/assets/module_custom/ to assets/module_custom/ was created.
+Just navigate to the **File Manager** in the WebGUI, head to the assets/module_custom/ folder and upload your files.

 ## Migrating
 If you plan to move an existing installation you just need follow the upcomming steps:
 1. Skip the installation by set **install_cmsms: false**.